-If, for example, you receive an unexpected windfall four years into your mortgage, you could pay a portion of this windfall toward your mortgage loan principal, resulting in significant savings and a shortened payback period.
-For most loans, even a relatively small amount, paid early in the loan period, could offer huge savings in interest and in the duration of the loan.
+If, for example, you were to receive a large gift or tax refund five years into your mortgage, paying a few thousand dollars into your mortgage principal will reduce the period of your loan and save enormously on interest over the life of the mortgage loan.
+For most loans, even a small amount, paid early enough in the mortgage, could offer big savings in interest and length of the loan.

 Do you have a question regarding a mortgage program?